geltz/sws/README.md

 # Sigma-Weighted Shuffle

 SWS is a plug-and-play [ComfyUI](https://github.com/comfyanonymous/ComfyUI) model patch that improves UNet diffusion by gently reordering attention tokens rather than changing weights.
 It mixes keys and values through learnable, locality-aware transports so structure stays stable while textures sharpen and clutter reduces.
 The node uses four ingredients: a log-sigma-aware schedule that decides when to act; a multi-scale optimal-transport blend (scales 2, 4, 8) that preserves both edges and layout; a KL-budgeted mixer that automatically limits how far keys can drift; and an exponential-moving-average momentum that prevents flicker across steps.
 Late in sampling it fades key mixing to zero and keeps only a light value mix, preserving detail without breaking composition.
-Effects you should see: crisper edges, cleaner textures, fewer mushy regions, and more stable frame-to-frame behavior at the same prompt and seed.
+Stabilizes frame-to-frame behavior at the same prompt and seed.

 # Mathematics